 - Seedless Cucumber: This makes it so much easier to make this salad quickly.
 If you use regular cucumbers, make sure to remove the seeds first.

 - Feta Cheese.
 I prefer to buy feta in a block and crumble it myself.
 It has a higher moisture content this way.

 - Olive oil

 - Kosher salt and pepper

 - Fresh dill.
-Only use fresh.
+Optional.